 Actors learn the art and language of images, imagination, physical creativity, and physical comedy.
 Such techniques as neutral and character mask work, improvisation, and story telling free the actors’ bodies of excessive thinking while strengthening and honing their imagination, allowing them to create potent performances and deep character work.

 An intensive workshop focused on building an understanding of the techniques and applications of improvisatory practice.

 A continuation and extension of first-year work, with particular emphasis on characterization, text analysis, and techniques of various stylistic demands.
-TAC 2020 leads to performance in a full stage production.
+ACT 2020 leads to performance in a full stage production.